jkibort928/spoober/README.md

 Note: this readme is currrently for my own reference.
 This will probably be turned into a manpage if I figure out how to do that lol.

+# INSTALLATION
+- Install ghc using ghcup if you haven't already
+- Run 'make' in the repo directory
+- You now have a binary for spoober located at src/bin/Main
+- Move src/bin/Main anywhere you like, and rename it whatever you want :D (very professional and cool installation instructions)

+# USAGE
+Use this program as an input to a package manager through a subshell.

+Note: FOR SAFETY, REDIRECT STDERR TO /dev/null TO AVOID UNINTENDED CONSEQUENCES

+Example:
+	`# pacman -S $(spoober infile.spoob 2>/dev/null)`

+(I really should think of a better way around this)

 # .spoob file parser specification:

     Input: A file containing a newline separated list of strings